 Extraction Boundary

-No mineral extraction shall take place outside the limit of the extraction boundary shown on drawing numbered: 4A, reference number: KD.LCF.013A, titled: ‘Proposals Plan’, dated July 2021.
+No mineral extraction, infill, restoration or other works shall take place outside the limit of the extraction boundary shown on drawing numbered: 4A, reference number: KD.LCF.013A, titled: ‘Proposals Plan’, dated July 2021.

 Reason: For the avoidance of doubt and to assist with the monitoring of the planning permission.

+The application includes three elements, not simply extraction, it includes extraction, infil and restoration.

 Waste Acceptance

-No waste materials other than those defined in the application, namely construction, demolition and excavation wastes shall be imported to the site for infilling and restoration purposes.
+No waste materials other than those defined in the application, namely inert construction, demolition and excavation wastes shall be imported to the site for infilling and restoration purposes.

 Reason: To define the permission.